 Festivals at Sringeri Temple

-- Chandramouleeshwara Pooja – The Trikala Nitya Pooja of the holy Linga of Sri Chandramouleeshwara and of Sri Chakra is performed every night at the Sringeri Temple.
+Chandramouleeshwara Pooja – The Trikala Nitya Pooja of the holy Linga of Sri Chandramouleeshwara and of Sri Chakra takes place every night at the Sringeri Temple.

-- Dindi Deeparadana (Suvasini Pooja) – This Pooja can be performed by devotees at the Sringeri Temple.
+Dindi Deeparadana (Suvasini Pooja) – Devotees can perform this pooja at the Sringeri Temple.
 The Suvasini Pooja is done by worshiping a married woman as a representation of Goddess Durga.
 The woman is offered meals, fruits, clothes, and Dakshina.

-- Rudrabhishekam – This Pooja is performed to please Lord Shiva and to get his blessings.
-The Pooja is done to relieve one of his or her sins and bring prosperity to the family.
-The Pooja can be offered at the Sri Shankaracharya Temple, Sri Vidyashankara Temple and Sri Balasubramanya Temple.
+Rudrabhishekam – This Pooja is performed to please Lord Shiva and to get his blessings.
+The Pooja is relieves one of his or her sins and bring prosperity to the family.
+The Pooja can take place at the Sri Shankaracharya Temple, Sri Vidyashankara Temple and Sri Balasubramanya Temple.

-- Panchamrutha Abhishekam – It is a ritual in which the idols of the God are bathed with five items (Panch amrit)- Milk, Curd, Honey, Sugar, and Ghee.
-The ritual can be performed at all the Temples in the complex including the Sringeri Temple.
+Panchamrutha Abhishekam – It is a ritual in which the idols of the God bathe in five items (Panch amrit)- Milk, Curd, Honey, Sugar, and Ghee.
+The ritual can take place at all the Temples in the complex including the Sringeri Temple.